canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * The features of a tool

-The reason these examples should be covered is because we are accountable for these features of a charm or tool by being it's owner.
+The reason these examples should be covered is because we are accountable for these features of a charm or tool by being its owner.
 Charms that are not business critical may not include integration tests for these examples based on the value these tests would provide compared to the cost of writing them.